 A review of fair value hierarchy classifications is conducted on a quarterly basis.
 Changes in our ability to observe valuation inputs may result in a reclassification for certain financial assets or liabilities.
 Reclassifications impacting Level 3 of the fair value hierarchy are reported as transfers in or out of the Level 3 category as of the end of the quarter in which the reclassifications occur.
 Our ability to observe valuation inputs resulted in no reclassifications during the years ended September 30, 2018 and 2017.
-During the year ended September 30, 2016, there was one reclassification from Level 2 to 1, one reclassification from Level 3 to 2.
+During the year ended September 30, 2016, there was one reclassification from Level 2 to 1, one reclassification from Level 3 to 1 and one reclassification from Level 3 to 2.